P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 3. Vacuum hoses: Inspect for cracks or leaks near the intake manifold.

-Example: The Corolla had a cracked vacuum hose near the MAP sensor.
+Example: The Corolla had a cracked vacuum hose near the MAP sensor, detected visually.

 Step 3: Test the MAP Sensor